jmvogt/EverQuest.GuildBot/readme.md

 - Buff players with requested buffs.
 Can be configured to only buff guild memebers.
 - Observable log parser which can notify subscribed python functions when specific types of messages arrive.

+## Limitations
+- In order to interact with the game, this bot will force the EQ window to the foreground.
+The bot will only do this if there hasn't been input from your mouse/keyboard for a while, however, you will want to avoid any mouse/keyboard input while it is interacting with the EQ window.
+If possible, this will be updated in the future to communicate as a background process.
+- For granular guild tracking functionality such as determining who has logged in vs who has logged off, this bot will need to be ran indefinitely.
+However, the bot could be enabled ocassionally to perform a quick analysis of who has joined and left the guild since the last execution.

 ## Installation (Windows)

 1. Install Python3.7+